rovingpen/path-of-the-kings/chapter-26.md

 ------------------------------------------------------------------------

-"What....
+"What...
 What just happened?" the teen vampire asked with a trembling voice.

 "I'm not really sure but...
 I guess we got through to her," Shirou replied, breathing heavily.